DirectMyFile/GlobalAuth/docs/Actions.md

 # Actions

 All parameters are required unless explicitly defined as optional.
+See permissions for granting access to invoking actions.

 ## Auth